 In Medford, MA, statistics on the economy reveal that 25.20 percent of workers are employed in administrative support, sales or office possessions.
 Other sectors that employ large parts of the population in Medford include management, business and finance; education; and engineering or computer sciences.

 A total of 408 workers were killed due to on-the-job incidents in 2013 in the business and professional services sector, according to the Bureau of Labor Statistics.
 Professional Medford workers are among those at risk of injury or fatalities on-the-job.
 However, the reality is that any worker employed in any position could be hurt or killed, or could be exposed to a wide variety of potential hazards.
 Massachusetts’ law recognizes the risks and provides broad protection to employees through state workers’ compensation laws.
-A Medford workers’ compensation attorney at the Law Offices of Jeffrey S. Glassman can help workers take advantage of these legal protections and make a claim for compensation after a work injury.Medford Workers Face Injury Risks
+A Medford workers’ compensation attorney at the Jeffrey Glassman Injury Lawyers can help workers take advantage of these legal protections and make a claim for compensation after a work injury.Medford Workers Face Injury Risks

 The city of Medford, Massachusetts is located on the Mystic River.
 Medford is just five miles to the northwest of downtown Boston, and it is also home to prestigious Tufts University.